What gap in the market does Oggy Bloggy Ogwr fill?

 How many people does Oggy Bloggy Ogwr reach?

-The highest estimates put it at anything between 9,000-12,000 unique visitors a month and a trajectory towards 2.3million hits for 2018.
+The highest estimates put it at anything between 9,000-12,000 unique visitors a month and as many as 60,000 monthly page views.
 The lowest estimates are between 7,000-10,000 unique visitors a month.
-It’s probably somewhere in between the two and it varies heavily from month to month and post to post.
+It varies heavily from month to month and post to post, with visitors spending up to a minute per visit on the site.

 What level of donations are you expecting?